 Explore the Watershed

 There are more than 60 miles of trails available at Los Vaqueros.
 Trailheads are available at both entrances, along with trailheads along the main roads and at the Marina.
+Keep in mind our multi-use trails for hiking, cycling, and horseback riding are on the north side only.
+Hiking trails are available on the south side.
 See our hiking tips and trail guides below to get started.

 - Prepare to be off the grid.
 The mobile phone reception at Los Vaqueros is inconsistent.
 It’s best to review our Los Vaqueros Watershed Map (PDF) and familiarize yourself with the call box locations, in case of emergency.